HERO Quarterly Updates

 Educate ourselves, family members, friends and coworkers about this emerging environmental issue.
 DTSC created this web page as an information portal on this topic and related subjects.

 For most of us, we have been trained to get rid of old or unwanted drugs by flushing them down the toilet.
 This practice evolved from our desire to keep potentially dangerous drugs out of the hands of others, especially children.
 However, recent research is showing that this may be the least environmentally friendly method of disposing of old or unwanted drugs.
 The proper disposal practice may vary depending on county you live in or the wastewater agency that serves your region.
-Before disposing of old or unwanted drugs, consult your local wastewater agency or household hazardous waste center on the proper disposal practice for your area.
+Before disposing of old or unwanted drugs, consult your local wastewater agency or How to Recycle Unwanted and Expired Medications page on the proper disposal practice for your area.

 Other actions you might consider to reduce the amount of PPCPs entering the environment are to store your medications properly so they will be useful until their established shelf life.
 Pay attention to the storage instructions just as you do the dosage instructions.